GitauHarrison/notes/2fa_flask.md

 #### Working with Database

-This application involves adding and loading a user from a database. we will now set up a database table called `User` to handle a user's data/
+This application involves adding and loading a user from a database. we will now set up a database table called `User` to handle a user's data.

 `models.py: Create database model`